MegrajChauhan/Merry/info/comms_conv.md

 |05|One of the core hit the break point.
 The last byte contains the core ID that hit the BP.|
 |06|A core is terminating.
 The last byte contains the core ID that hit the BP.|
 |07|More memory was allocated.|

+# Communicating With the VM
+The VM, upon noticing the DE flag, starts two of its components namely the **listener** and **sender**.
+The listener only listens to the requests from the connected program.
+It looks for connection on port 4048.
+The sender only sends back signals and replies and it looks for connection on port 4144.
+This structure necessitates the connecting program to have two threads as well.
+_Note: The connecting program should not send more than 20 - CORE_COUNT requests at once._
+This limit is because the request queue that the Managing thread manages has a maximum size of 20 and so some room for the running cores is also necessary.

+## As simple as it gets
+The above described convention is the only convention you require to write a debugger for the VM but one additional thing that needs to be kept in mind is that once the connected program receives its _TERMINATING_ signal, it should make sure to send back a signal one last time so that the VM's listener also terminates peacefully.

+That's it!